shunlog/labs_formal_language/README.md

 -   [X] Represent the finite automaton graphically (Optional, and can be considered as a bonus point):
 -   [X] Document everything in the README
 -   [ ] Test string validation with the new more general DFA
+-   [ ] REPLACE ALL GRAMMAR P DEFINITIONS HEADS TO ACTUAL TUPLES

 Here&rsquo;s the NFA I got: